Game-based and Gamified Candidate Assessments. Full 2020 Guide.

 How to Prepare for Game-Based and Gamified Assessments

-- It is likely that you will be asked to complete several assessments of varying complexity.
-Themost typical tests assess your personality, judgement, numerical skills, risk taking and memory.
+It is likely that you will be asked to complete several assessments of varying complexity.
+The most typical tests assess your personality, judgement, numerical skills, risk taking, memory and emotions interpretation.

 Check examples of game-based assessments in the text below to find out which employers use games in their candidate assessment process.

-- Practise gamified assessments like any other aptitude test.
+2. Practise gamified assessments like any other aptitude test

-- This is the best way to maximise your chances!
+This is the best way to maximise your chances!
 By practicing, you will reduce stress and familiarise yourself with the format of the assessment.
 It is unlikely you will get the exact same games in your recruitment process but it will help you find out how to react and prepare your strategy.
-You can practice several game-based assessments with GF.
+You can practice several game-based assessments with GF (balloon, cognitive memory, emotions, attention).

 Top 3 Differences Between a Traditional Psychometric Test and a Game-Based Assessment or Gamified Assessment